MKallun/Rice-in-a-Block/README.md

 3. username and password is not yet linked to blockchain

 features to be added soon :
+1. graph by date
+2. auto update

+features added:
-1. pricing
+1. (06/20/2020) pricing
-2. differentiation between initial weight, deducted weight and final weight
+2. (06/20/2020) differentiation between initial weight, deducted weight and final weight
-3. graph by date